musosoft/codewpcs/README.md

-# VSCode Lint & Beautify Wordpress Code
+# VSCode Lint & Beautify WordPress Code

-Easy way to format and fix CSS, JS, PHP code in VSCode with preconfigured Prettier, ESLint, Stylelint, PHPCS, EditorConfig and Browserlist tools inspired by WordPress and their WPCS coding standards
+Easy way to format and fix CSS, JS, and PHP code in VSCode with preconfigured Prettier, ESLint, Stylelint, PHPCS, EditorConfig and Browserlist tools inspired by WordPress and their WPCS coding standardsPrerequisites NodeJS, Composer, VSCode

-## Prerequisities NodeJS, Composer, VSCode
+## Prerequisites NodeJS, Composer 2+, VSCode

 You can install them manually or faster with package managers, e.g.: